-The point of My Vagina is to encourage the development of practitioners’ knowledge base and understanding of the vulva and vagina, so we can provide better care to our clients and patients.
+The point of My Vagina’s practitioner section is to encourage the development of medical and other practitioners’ knowledge base and understanding of the vulva and vagina, so we can provide better care to our clients and patients.
 We will continue to develop and provide as many treatment options as possible, including providing details of what your patients are likely to be offered under a typical western medical system.

-We take a multidisciplinary approach, offering a swathe of treatment choices where possible.
+We take a multidisciplinary evidence-based scientific approach, offering a different treatment choices of multiple disciplines where possible.
 As you well know, there isn’t one answer for everything.
 If only.

 The Australian naturopath – we all have science degrees!